Higher Newton polygons and integral bases: Quotients of -adic expansions

-The aim of this section is to compute, for certain quotients $q(x)$ attached to certain $\phi$-adic developments of $f(x)$, the highest power $p^m$ of $p$ such that $q(\t)/p^m$ is integral.
-To this end we shall need three lemmas.
-The first one is an easy generalization of \cite[Prop.2.7]{HN}, in a spirit similar to that of \cite[Lem.4.21]{HN}.
+The aim of this section is to use these quotients to construct nice $\p$-integral elements.
+More precisely, for certain $\phi$-quotients $Q(x)$ of $f(x)$, we find the highest exponent $\mu$ such that $Q(\t)/\pi^\mu$ is $\p$-integral (Theorem \ref{denquot} and Corollary \ref{applications}).